Uniform Relocation Assistance and Real Property Acquisition Act (1970): Constitutional and legal challenges

 In 1972, tenants of foreclosed properties who were not eligible for URA benefits challenged the constitutionality of the URA in the United States District Court for the Eastern District of New York.
 The Court rejected this argument and the United States Court of Appeals for the Second Circuit affirmed the decision.

 Nonetheless, the URA generated litigation due to dislocated parties' various interpretations of the Act's language.
 Moreover, enactment of the URA without corresponding regulations "resulted in significant differences in administration of relocation benefits by various state and federal programs."
 For instance, utilities and billboard/signage businesses were often required to sue in order to qualify for benefits under the URA due to the Act's ambiguous provisions.

 As a result of the Act's deficiencies, in 1985, a presidential memorandum from President Ronald Reagan made changes to the Act's implementation, including the designation of the U.S. Department of Transportation as the lead agency for URA regulation promulgation purposes.

 Surface Transportation and Uniform Relocation Assistance Act of 1987

-Following lengthy congressional hearings due to the URA's failings, Congress passed the Surface Transportation and Uniform Relocation Assistance Act of 1987 which signifiantly amended the URA.
+Following lengthy congressional hearings due to the URA's failings, Congress passed the Surface Transportation and Uniform Relocation Assistance Act of 1987 which significantly amended the URA.

 Important amendments made to the definition section by the 1987 act include: